Posted on :: Tags: , , , , , , , , ,

 🦊 Yeah.
 We can start with basic ones and move from there.

-🐢 There will probably architecture changes as well.
+🐢 There will probably be architectural changes as well.
 We cannot just run xvc functions directly.
-We need to run internal functions but not through commands.
+We need to run internal functions, but not through commands.
 At that point, when the user hits tab, we don’t know which command to run.

 🐲 Should we use a Git library?

-🐢 It looks Gitoxide is the default Rust way to interact with Git repositories.
-We can keep our way of using Git binary and use this as an experimental way to learn.
+🐢 It looks like Gitoxide is the default Rust way to interact with Git repositories.
+We can keep our way of using the Git binary and use this as an experimental way to learn.

 🦊 Yep.
 That’s a good idea.
-We can include in the lib, for the time being and start to use it in completions.
+We can include it in the lib for the time being and start to use it in completions.